 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Essexville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Essexville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Essexville who work in office and administrative support (14.94%), healthcare (12.48%), and sales jobs (11.75%).
+Overall, Essexville is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Essexville who work in office and administrative support (11.84%), sales jobs (11.43%), and healthcare (9.95%).

 As is often the case in a small city, Essexville doesn't have a public transportation system that people use for their commute.

 The people who call Essexville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Essexville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Essexville include Polish, French , Irish, and English.
+Important ancestries of people in Essexville include German, Polish, Irish, French, and English.

 The most common language spoken in Essexville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Polish and Italian.